RP1507/Capstone_44688/README.md

 # Capstone_44688
-capstone project for MS Data Analytics Program
+Capstone Project for the MS Data Analytics Program

 The report was written in overleaf editor.
 You can access the report, and the latex editor with the link below.